ChromiaProject/postchain/doc/ebft-protocol/EBFT-Overview.md

 of notifications, we make it both simpler and more robust.
 Pulling the complete state of nodes removes the need for retransmission of messages, which is highly complex and entails a lot of potential corner cases.

+## Minimum number of nodes for consensus

+3f + 1 is the minimum number of nodes that allow an asynchronous system to provide the safety and liveness properties when up to f nodes are faulty.
+(See [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf))

 ## Basic structure

 - A node is characterized by its state, which indicates where it is in the consensus process.
 Consensus is based on